mbaumer/us_hep_funding/docs/_states/CT.md

 <a name="CT-03"></a>
 [Back to top](#top)
 ## CT-03 -- Rep. Rosa DeLauro (D)
+### Committees
+Rosa DeLauro is the #5 Democrat on the House Committee on Appropriations

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $13,849,000.00 in SC HEP grants.